Peace and Human Security: A Buddhist Perspective for the Twenty-first Century (East-West Center, USA, 1995)

 Undeniably, sovereign states and issues of national sovereignty have been the prime actors in much of the war and violence of the twentieth century.
 Modern wars, waged as the legitimate exercise of state sovereignty, have involved entire populations willy-nilly in untold tragedy and suffering.

-It is my belief that, if it is to become a true “parliament of humanity,” the United Nations must base itself on the so-called “soft power” of consensus and agreement reached through dialogue, and that the enhancement of its functions must be accompanied by a shift away from traditional, military-centered conceptualizations of security.
-It is to be hoped that, to offer one suggestion, through the creation of a new environment and development security council, the United Nations will be empowered to engage the pressing questions of human security with renewed energy and focus.
+It is my belief that, if it is to become a true “parliament of humanity,” the UN must base itself on the so-called “soft power” of consensus and agreement reached through dialogue, and that the enhancement of its functions must be accompanied by a shift away from traditional, military-centered conceptualizations of security.
+It is to be hoped that, to offer one suggestion, through the creation of a new environment and development security council, the UN will be empowered to engage the pressing questions of human security with renewed energy and focus.

 From the viewpoint of Buddhism, the transformation from state to human sovereignty comes down to the question of how to develop the resources of character that can bravely challenge and wisely temper the seemingly overwhelming powers of official authority.

-In the course of our dialogues held some twenty years ago, the British historian Arnold Toynbee defined nationalism as a religion, the worship of the collective power of human communities.
-This definition applies equally, I feel, to both sovereign states and to the kind of nationalism which, in its more tribal manifestations, is fomenting regional and sub-national conflicts throughout the world today.
-Toynbee further required that any future world religion be capable of countering fanatical nationalism as well as "the evils that are serious present threats to human survival."
-In particular, I am unable to forget the profound expectation which Toynbee expressed with regard to Buddhism, which he termed “a universal system of laws of life."
-15.
+In the course of our dialogues held some twenty years ago, the British historian Arnold Toynbee positioned nationalism as a religion, the worship of the collective power of human communities.
+This definition applies equally, I feel, to both sovereign states and to the kind of nationalism which, in its more tribal manifestations, is fomenting regional and subnational conflicts throughout the world today.
+Professor Toynbee further required that any future world religion be capable of countering fanatical nationalism and other evils that threaten human survival.
+In particular, I am unable to forget the profound expectation he expressed with regard to Buddhism, which he termed “a universal system of laws of life.”

-Equally striking is the drama of Shakyamuni halting the plans of the imperial state of Magadha to exterminate the Vajjian republics.
-In the presence of the minister of Magadha, who had come with brazen intent to inform Shakyamuni of the planned invasion, Shakyamuni asked his disciple seven questions about the Vajjians.
-With some elaboration, these are:
+Equally striking is the drama of Shakyamuni halting the plans of the hegemonic state of Magadha to exterminate the Vajjian republics.
+In the presence of the minister of Magadha, who had come with brazen intent to inform him of the planned invasion, Shakyamuni asked his disciple seven questions about the Vajjians:

 - Do they value cooperation and solidarity?